tessG/tessg.github.io/_posts/2022-11-11-monopolyVIZ.md

 <p>
-A generative art engine that will create a unique image based on the outcome of a single game of Monopoly.
+A generative art engine that will create a unique image based on the outcome of a scramble for property on the real estate market.
+The canvas becomes a real estate market where the financially successful will increase their possesion while inevitably draining all other players, turning them into tiny dots before they disappear.

+Once a ranking between the players has been established, it is almost impossible to shift the balance.
+Still the game makes sure the loosers have just enough to continue playing long after the winner is found.

-The algorithm folllows the rules of Monoply.
-Various shapes represent the different artefacts present in the game: the fields of the board, players and buildings.
+The algorithm follows the rules of Monopoly.
+Shapes represent the artefacts of the classic board game: the fields, players and buildings.
 </p>
-The canvas becomes a real estate market where the color of the rich eventually takes over.

 <div style="text-align: center;">